zSeriesGuy/SpeakReader/INSTALLATION.md

 * Type: `pip3 install -r requirements.txt`
 * Type: `.\scripts\python start.py` to start SpeakReader.
 * SpeakReader will be loaded in your browser or listening on http://localhost:8880
-* You can change the port in the Configuration tab of the management page or by editing config.ini.
+* You can change the port in the Settings tab of the management page or by editing config.ini.

 ##### Method 2 (preferred):
-> NOTE: This method is preferred because it adds the support to Windows to be able to auto update SpeakReader.
+> NOTE: This method is preferred because it adds the support to Windows to be able to more reliably update SpeakReader.
 This will install extra shell extensions and make adjustments to your path environment.

-* Go to https://gitforwindows.org/ and download git.
+* Go to [https://gitforwindows.org/](https://gitforwindows.org/) and download git.
 * Run the installation with the default options.
 * Right click on your desktop and select "Git Gui".
 * Select "Clone Existing Repository".